 Samuel Landis, President of the board of Maslow's Army is an advocate for those experiencing homelessness.
 As a founder of the non profit organization it has become his lifes mission to help those in need.
 Samuel having overcome a twenty year bout of homelessness and addiction, obtained his certification in peer support to help those experiencing these conditions find a way out.
 Samuel is also Alumni of Gateway Community and Technical College.

-Susan Landis is the President of the board of Maslow's Army, she is also a certified peer support for the organization.
-Her and her husband Samuel founded the organization, in the fall of 2016.
+Susan Landis is a peer support for the organization.
 Susan is Alumni of Gateway Community and Technical College, where she received her Associates of Arts Degree and her Certified Nurse Aid Certification.
 She later attended Northern Kentucky University where she received her Bachelor’s in Social Work.

 Brenda King grew up in Sardinia, Ohio, where she attended school in the Eastern Brown School District.
 She later attended college at the Cincinnati Bible Seminary and the University of Cincinnati, where she received her teaching degree.
 She later attended the University of Dayton where she received a Masters Degree in Supervision.
 She taught in the Eastern Brown district, and then in the Georgetown, Ohio school district for a total of 30 years.
 She retired from teaching in 2010.
 She is a member of the Sardinia Church of Christ where she has been a Sunday School teacher for over 20 years.
 She has been married to Mike King since 1977.
 They reside at Lake Waynoka, Ohio.